AOL Wont Let Me Reset My Password

-This can be fixed by generally refreshing the browser, clearing the browser cache etc. If you have just moved to the site, try waiting for at least 24 to 48 hours.
+This is fixable by generally refreshing the browser, clearing the browser cache etc. If you have just moved to the site, try waiting for at least 24 to 48 hours.
 You can even go to the hosting provider to check with them.
 Sometimes, a third-party CDN service or WordPress plugin could be causing the servers to give out this 502 bad gateway error.
 If the solutions provided above don’t work, try switching the WordPress theme to another.

 You might be experiencing 503 Service Unavailable HTTP error because of multiple reasons.
-It could be either because the internet connection has been lost or interfered with, the site has been deleted or moved or the site is experiencing great amounts of unexpected traffic and is temporarily down.
+It is either because the internet connection issues, the site has been delete or moves or the site is experiencing great amounts of unexpected traffic and is temporarily down.

 A quick fix for this particular error is checking the URL for issues (maybe you typed it wrong).
 Also try refreshing the webpage a few times and then rebooting your network hardware.

-When a particular webpage is permanently moved to a different URL location, the server throws error 301.
-Although it is not counted amongst the errors per se but still it does communicate important information.
+When a particular webpage is permanently available to a different URL location, the server throws error 301.
+Although it is not countable amongst the errors per se but still it does communicate important information.
 This can be on a page-level by pointing you on another similar post(or even homepage) or a domain level.

 In order to ensure that the redirection happens without any problems, you need to check the redirect setup.
 Try switching it with redirection if you, in fact have used the WordPress plugin.
 If you have used the .
 Htaccess file to do the redirection, then you need to ensure that you did it correctly.
-You should keep the domain level redirection for a few months so that the Google knows that the resource has been moved permanently.
+You must keep the domain level redirection for a few months so that the Google knows that the resource is not available permanently.

-Although similar to the HTTP error code 301 in some ways, 302 Not Found error is a bit different in the sense that it is used for the temporary redirection.
-This particular message response tells Google that the page has been moved temporarily and shall get back to its original URL at some point.
-It shall redirect the user to another URL in moments if it is done correctly.
+Although similar to the HTTP error code 301 in some ways, 302 Not Found error is a bit different in the sense that it is usable for the temporary redirection.
+This particular message response tells Google that the page not available temporarily and shall get back to its original URL at some point.
+It can redirect the user to another URL in moments if it is sort out correctly.
 One of the easiest ways of setting up a 302 redirect is by using the WordPress plugin.
 One can easily install and then use the Rank Math from the WordPress directory.

 The 410 Gone error is eerily similar to the 404 response error.
 You may also think of it as a permanent 404 error.
-This code is used when the webmaster decides to permanently remove a post or page forever or wants to republish it on another site.
-This particular response tells Google that the requested resource has been, in fact, permanently removed from the internet and shall by no means reappear, making it quite easier to get the page de-crawled or de-indexed from Google.
+This code is usable when the webmaster decides to permanently remove a post or page forever or wants to republish it on another site.
+This particular response tells Google that the requests resource has been, in fact, permanently not available from the internet and shall by no means reappear, making it quite easier to get the page de-crawl or de-index from Google.